 So – good to meet, long-term prospect.

-Nine months into the relationship, things have gone from boring to frustrating.
+Nine months into the agency client relationship, things have gone from boring to frustrating.
 Same old same old.
 Nothing new.
 SURPRISE ME FOR GOODNESS SAKES!! you can almost hear the poor client screaming.

 At this stage you may well get the feeling that you’re onto a good thing here and they may well promise you a brief; they may even GIVE you a brief.